Gathorne Gathorne-Hardy, 1st Earl of Cranbrook: Background and education

-Gathorne Hardy was the third son of John Hardy, of the Manor House Bradford, and Isabel, daughter of Richard Gathorne.
-His father was a barrister, the main owner of the Low Moor ironworks and also represented Bradford in Parliament; his ancestors had been attorneys and stewards to the Spencer-Stanhope family of Horsforth since the beginning of the 18th century.
+Gathorne Hardy was the third son of John Hardy and Isabel Gathorne, daughter of Richard Gathorne, of Kirkby Lonsdale, Cumbria.
+His older brother was Sir John Hardy, 1st Baronet.
+His father was a barrister and businessman, the main owner of the Low Moor ironworks and also represented Bradford in Parliament as a Conservative.
+His immediate ancestors had been attorneys and stewards to the Spencer-Stanhope family of Horsforth since the beginning of the 18th century.

 He was educated at Shrewsbury School and Oriel College, Oxford, and was called to the Bar, Inner Temple, in 1840.
-He established a successful legal practice on the Northern Circuit, being based at Leeds, but was denied when he applied for silk in 1855.
+He established a successful legal practice on the Northern Circuit, being based in Leeds, but was denied when he applied for silk in 1855.